-The Tennis CBR Summer Series will allow players to compete at their convenience of time and location.
+The Tennis CBR Autumn Series will allow players to compete at their convenience of time and location.
 It will run for 2 months.

 Super Set (first to ten games.
 Tie-break at 10-10 games)